weiping-bj/Data-Transfer-Cost-on-AWS/Networking/Connection/Connection-EN.md

 ![DX](png/01.dx.png)

-In the diagram, a company establishes one 1Gbps dedicated connection to DX Location in the US and one in Japan.
+In the figure, a company establishes one 1Gbps dedicated connection to DX Location in the US and one in Japan.
 Assume that within 1 hour, the local data center downloads 2GB data from the EC2 instance in Japan, 4GB data from the EC2 instance in the US, and ach of the two EC2 instances downloads 10GB data from local data center.
 The DX costs incurred are as follows:

 - Port hours: 0.3 x 1 (US rate) + 0.285 x 1 (Japan rate) = 0.585 $
 - Instance-1 Data Transfer OUT Cost: 0.02 x 4 (US rate) = 0.08 $